KMJ-007/riscv-emulator-challenge/blog.md

 - The original implementation was doing unnecessary work for every access
 - The new implementation maintains correctness while dramatically reducing overhead
 - The optimizations align well with modern CPU architecture (cache-friendly, branch-predictor friendly)

+### P.S.: Thinking About Inter-Shard or Global Caching

+My optimizations (register cache, Vec-based memory) boost single-execution speed for programs like `rsp`.
+But what about caching across shards or program runs?
+Here's how Succinct (or I) could extend the emulator:

+#### Inter-Shard Caching

+Each shard is 2M cycles; `rsp` might use 50 shards (100M cycles).
+We could cache hot instruction metadata or precomputed ALU results *within* an execution.

+Imagine a `HashMap<InstructionIdx, ALUResult>` in `Executor`, where `InstructionIdx` is the program counter offset.
+If shard 1 processes a loop (`add x31, x30, x29`), shard 2 could skip decoding/computation if `x30`/`x29` haven't changed.

+This requires tracking register dependencies (e.g., via `register_dirty`) and cache invalidation.
+Shard boundaries might split loops, but it could save cycles for tight intra-shard loops.

+*Downside:* Extra memory/complexity, maybe 5-10% speedup if loops dominate.

+#### Global Cache Across Runs

+If the same program (e.g., `rsp`) runs multiple times with different inputs (like the benchmark's 5 runs), a global cache could store compiled instruction blocks or common ALU results.

+Picture a `static lazy_static! { static ref GLOBAL_CACHE: Mutex<HashMap<ProgramHash, Vec<CompiledBlock>>> = ...; }`, where `ProgramHash` is a hash of the instruction bytes.
+The first run JIT-compiles hot paths and caches them.
+Later runs grab these blocks, skipping decode/execute.

+This helps if Succinct reuses programs, but it's useless for unique programs.
+It could boost MHz across the benchmark's 5 runs (maybe 20-30%), but needs persistent storage (file-based) and careful invalidation.

+#### Why It's Not In Yet

+The challenge prioritizes single-execution speed (MHz per run).
+My current optimizations hit intra-shard bottlenecks (memory, ALU, etc.).
+Inter-shard caching adds overhead that might not pay off unless loops predictably span shards.
+Global caching only works if the same program runs repeatedly, which isn't guaranteed outside the benchmark.

+Still, if Succinct's SP1 system reuses programs or shards overlap, these could be killer additions.
+Worth profiling `rsp` to see!